lalopey/drl/2 - Continuous Control -DDPG/README.md

 - The code for the agents can be found in [drltools/agent.py](https://github.com/lalopey/drl/blob/master/drltools/agent/agent.py)
 - The code for the PyTorch models can be found in [drltools/model.py](https://github.com/lalopey/drl/blob/master/drltools/model/model.py)

-To run the model, run the [continuous_control_ddpg_reacher.py](https://github.com/lalopey/drl/blob/master/2%20-%20Continuous%20Control%20-DDPG/continuous_control_ddpg_reacher.py) file.
+To run the model for a single agent, run the [continuous_control_ddpg_reacher.py](https://github.com/lalopey/drl/blob/master/2%20-%20Continuous%20Control%20-DDPG/continuous_control_ddpg_reacher.py) file.
 Make sure you change the line:

 **`env = UnityEnvironment(file_name="unity_environments/Reacher_Linux/Banana.x86_64", worker_id=1)`**

 to use the unity environment suited for your operating system.

+For the model with 20 agents, run To run the model for a single agent, run the [continuous_control_ddpg_reacher20.py](https://github.com/lalopey/drl/blob/master/2%20-%20Continuous%20Control%20-DDPG/continuous_control_ddpg_reacher20.py)

-A trained model can be found in the `trained_agents` directory.
+A trained model for each environment can be found in the `trained_agents` directory.